Welcome to the future of organizations

 In addition, you will receive a Certificate of Completion

-All participants who successfully complete the program will receive an MIT Professional Education Certificate, in addition to Continuing Education Units (CEU*).
+All the participants who successfully complete the online course Management of Technology: Roadmapping & Development will receive an MIT Professional Education Certificate of Completion.
+Furthermore, participants will receive * MIT Continuing Education Units (CEUs)*.

 - CTOs, CINOs, AND LEADERS